collocations.org

 Drugs are believed to come into the country through five main entry points.

-~ into
+entry into

-Hungary''s entry into the EU
+Hungary's entry into the EU

-~ to
+entry to

 She wondered how she could gain entry to the building.